ziweizhou/slate/source/pms.html.md

 --         | --                                                       | --
 house_id   | Search booking by House ID                               | true
-updated_at | Bookings updated after this time (Epoch time in seconds) | true status     | Search booking by booking status, one of these values: default, all, pending, confirmed, cancelled, blocked, overlapped, closed, user_cancelled. the default value will be returned the confirmed, cancelled and user_cancelled bookings. the all value will be returned all | true page       | Page number                                              | false
+updated_at | Bookings updated after this time (Epoch time in seconds) | true status     | Filter by booking status: default, all, pending, confirmed, cancelled, blocked, overlapped, closed, user_cancelled.
+Default will return confirmed + cancelled + user_cancelled bookings. | false page       | Page number											  | false

 <aside class="warning">
 1. <b>updated_at </b> is a integer field, it is a number represent time since the Unix Epoch <br />